 There are other regional minority holidays.

 Paid sick leave covers illness and non-work-related injuries and is based on employees’ length of service.
 Benefits range from 60% to 100% of salary with paid sickness leave up to 24 months.
 For example, for under six months’ sick leave an employee with less than two years’ unbroken service receives 60% of salary.

 Benefit climbs to 100% for employees with more than eight years’ continuous service.
 For sick leave exceeding six months, employees with less than 12 months’ service receive 40% of their salary, between one and three years 50% and between three and six years 60%.

 Illness or injury must be certified by a doctor or hospital.
 Regulations are set by the Social Security Administrative Department of the State Council.

 Vacations / Holidays in China

-More than 20 years 15 days
+- Over 20 years: 15 days

 Bonuses in China